CodeFunction/MouseNotificationWDA/README.md

 ### To remove application ###

 This application checks every start (in the event its moved) and adds a registry entry to Windows to auto start on Windows startup after a reboot or shutdown has occurred.
 Right click on the tray icon and click on clean exit to remove the registry entry and exit the application.
+Finally, delete MouseNotificationWDA.exe.

 ### Possible improvements ###